 These guidelines are designed to help you enjoy your wildlife encounter, and reduce the risk of disturbing marine wildlife.

-You can also help whales, and other wildlife, by basic environmentally friendly practices, such as reducing your carbon footprint by driving less, taking public transport, or exploring alternative energy.
+You can help whales, and other wildlife, by basic environmentally friendly practices, such as reducing your carbon footprint by driving less, taking public transport, or exploring alternative energy.
 You can also help by learning about your local ecosystem and watershed.
-Like do you know where your storm water goes?
+Do you know where your storm water goes?
 It might flow straight into Puget Sound, so you don’t want to pour hazardous things down the drain, such as soaps, oils, paint, and fertilizers.
 You can also learn about positive water management and rain gardens.

 For more information visit, https://whalemuseum.org/pages/how-to-help-the-orcas